 The start of monsoon season varies from place to place in Malaysia, however October, November, and December are usually peak months for monsoon rains.

 Kuala Lumpur is famous for surprising travelers with afternoon showers during the dry season — be ready!
-Malaysia’s capital city receives abundant rainfall throughout the year.
-Even June and July, usually the two driest months for Kuala Lumpur, average 14 rainy days per month.
+Malaysia’s capital city receives abundant rainfall throughout the year, even in June and July, usually the two driest months for Kuala Lumpur.

 Whether rain or shine, the heat and humidity will prevail as you explore the many interesting neighborhoods in Kuala Lumpur!